Tiger Global invests $50 million in Automattic's WordPress.com

 Automattic's venture backers include Polaris Partners, True Ventures, and the New York Times Co.

-(The story corrects to "automattic" from "wordpress" in second paragraph, name to "Rizvi Traverse" in sixth paragraph, and spelling of name to Mullenweg from Mullen in seventh paragraph)
+(This story corrects to "automattic" from "wordpress" in second paragraph.
+Corrects spelling of name to Mullenweg from Mullen in seventh paragraph)

 (Reporting by Sarah McBride; Editing by Marguerita Choy)